-Second, HDI is a strong defender of religious freedom.
+Second, HDLN is a strong defender of religious freedom.
 Government shouldn’t involve itself in the affairs of churches, regardless of the religion, but this doesn’t mean government should ban religious expression in public arenas, either.
 All people have a right to worship God (or not to worship God) in whatever way they choose, so long as they don’t violate the rights of others in the process.

 Third, HDLN believes that freedom without a virtuous society inevitably leads to tyranny.
 A free people must always strive to be a “good” people, and although “good” may not be easy to define, it is essential people continue exploring morality and absolute truths about “good” and “evil”—both because it is a core part of the human experience and also because liberty cannot survive in the long run in a nation that is not virtuous.
 At HDI, we hold to the belief that Judeo-Christian principles of morality are true, and thus a truly virtuous society will embrace them.